You urgently need to buy your mom flowers; it’s her birthday.

 Result: You can focus more on deep work such as long-term strategy, project completion and most importantly, your customers.

-Sixty-five percent of executives report that meetings keep them from doing real, productive work, according to Harvard Business Review.
+According to Harvard Business Review 65% of executives report that meetings keep them from doing real, productive work.

 Action: Decline invites.
 Encourage your direct reports to decline invites.
 Stop micromanaging and take a miss on meetings arranged by your direct reports.